Launch pricing ends May 22 (CEST). --d --h --m left Lock in your plan

 Exiting safe mode

-There are three ways to exit safe mode:
+There are two ways to exit safe mode:

 1. From the WordPress admin